itemir/signalk_mobile/README.md

     $ npm install
     $ ionic state restore

+You can now launch it in development mode on your web browser (Bonjour/mDNS detection will not work in browser mode, you need to provide the server manually).

+    $ ionic serve

 Assuming Cordova, XCode and/or Android SDK is properly installed, you can run the Signal K Mobile on an emulator or on your device:

     $ ionic emulate ios